MicrosoftDocs/xamarin-docs/docs/android/internals/architecture.md

     uncompressed within the *assemblies* folder.
 During process startup in Release builds the *.apk* is *mmap()* ed into the process and the assemblies are loaded from memory.
-This permits faster app startup, as assemblies to not need to be extracted prior to execution. - *Note:* Assembly location information such as [Assembly.Location](https://developer.xamarin.com/api/property/System.Reflection.Assembly.Location/)
+This permits faster app startup, as assemblies do not need to be extracted prior to execution. - *Note:* Assembly location information such as [Assembly.Location](https://developer.xamarin.com/api/property/System.Reflection.Assembly.Location/)
     and